WORK

 Learn more about our campaign on StopWasteColonialism.org.

-2023 | Active
+2023 - Present | Active

 Imagine a future where the beach is clean and the waters clear, where fishing nets catch fish, and not trash, where the Korle Lagoon is swimmable again.
 With the stage set by decades of Waste Colonialism and centuries of exploitative global trade, we launched a 40-day swimming expedition of the Volta River System, which gives life to millions of people in Ghana and throughout West Africa, in order to will this future into existence one stroke at a time through a public campaign, scientific research and environmental storytelling along the way.

 While women working as Kayayei (female head carriers) are currently vital to the flow of goods in Kantamanto Market, the conditions that most women and girls working as head carriers face within Accra’s markets can make their job deadly.
-We are examining the causes, conditions and effects of the Kayayei trade and working with an Accra-based chiropractor to study the physiological impact of headcarrying in order to develop remedies across policy frameworks, infrastructure design and cultural appeals.
+We examined the causes, conditions and effects of the Kayayei trade and working with an Accra-based chiropractor to study the physiological impact of headcarrying in order to develop remedies across policy frameworks, infrastructure design and cultural appeals.

 Read More